Anna Maria Maiolino

 Anna Maria Maiolino (born May 20, 1942) is a Brazilian contemporary artist.

 Early life

 Maiolino was born in Scalea, in Calabria in southern Italy, to an Italian father and Ecuadorian mother.
-In 1954, her family emigrated to Venezuela, where she later attended Escola Nacional Cristobal Rojas in 1958.
+In 1954, her family emigrated to Venezuela, where she later attended Escuela Nacional Cristobal Rojas in 1958.
 In 1960, she and her family moved to Rio de Janeiro, Brazil.
 Here, she attended painting and woodcut courses at Escola Nacional de Belas Artes where she met artists Antonio Dias and Rubens Gerchman, with whom she would later participate in the early Brazilian art movements.

 Art Movement Involvement

 When Maiolino was 18, she became involved in the early Brazilian art movements of the 1960s and 1970s; this included the New Configuration, Neo-Concretism, and the New Brazilian Objectivity movement in 1967, which shifted the nature of Brazilian art.
 While she was involved with the Brazilian Objectivity movement, she worked with many respected Brazilian artists, including Lygia Clark and Lygia Pape.
 During these years her paintings were viewed as resistances to the Brazilian military regime, as well as the country's growing urban inequalities.